 The yacht Enigma (formerly ECO and later Katana) is one of the world's largest private yachts.
 According to Power and Motoryacht magazine, she was owned by Aidan Barclay, son of the British media tycoon David Barclay, who purchased the Telegraph newspaper.
-Barclay sold the yacht in 2017 to John Christodoulou.
+Barclay sold the yacht in 2017 to John Christodoulou who named her Zeus.

 She was sold after her former owner, Larry Ellison, took delivery of the yacht Rising Sun, the 6th largest private yacht in the world.
 Measuring slightly more than 244 feet (or around 75 metres), Enigma was launched in 1991 and originally christened ECO by its former owner, Mexican mogul Emilio Azcárraga, founder and former CEO of TV and media conglomerate Televisa.

 The yacht Enigma is renowned for her Martin Francis design, including a pyramidal superstructure surrounded by convex windows and an agile design.
 Her combined power of 28,500 horsepower enables her to achieve a maximum speed of 35 knots, making her one of the fastest yachts.

 The yacht Enigma is not available for charter.
 Enigma was listed for sale in 2016 asking EUR 47.5 million.
 She was sold to John Christodoulou and is now named Zeus.
 We were told that either Aidan Barclay / a Barclay family member purchased the yacht Leander G. from Sir Donald Gosling.